Skip to content

 • JFrog Xray performs binary-level SCA by scanning compiled artifacts in Artifactory, analyzing what actually gets deployed rather than just source manifests.

-• Maintains a database of 4M+ known malicious packages and supports virtually every package type: Docker, npm, Maven, PyPI, NuGet, Go, Cargo, and more.
+• Backed by JFrog Security Research, which has discovered 2.8M+ malicious artifacts and supports virtually every package type: Docker, npm, Maven, PyPI, NuGet, Go, Cargo, and more.

 • Impact analysis instantly identifies every artifact, build, and deployment affected when a new CVE is disclosed across your entire Artifactory instance.